Why Public Housing Residents Won’t Break Out of the Poverty Line – Part 1

 December 2021

-the budget alone will not cut it, smart policy reforms have to be made in order to use the government funds more efficiently (1).
+In 1974 the U.S. Congress established the federal public housing program known as Section 8.
+This program was set up to assist low income families to acquire quality housing.
+Decades later, the program’s flaws were exacerbated and as a result, many Section 8 residents are stuck under the poverty line while often living in high crime neighborhoods and low quality homes.
+The Biden administration has a chance to reform federal public housing programs; expanding the budget alone will not cut it, smart policy reforms have to be made in order to use the government funds more efficiently (1).
 As a result, more Americans will get more housing assistance.
 In the past decade, some policy solutions to improve Section 8 housing were proposed (2)(3), but since Covid-19 has started the housing crisis has worsened.
 This article looks into the source of the issues that are keeping federally aided residents under the poverty line.
+Today Section 8 is synonymous with federal public housing programs that are meant to assist families find better housing.
+Eligible applicants have the option to use their Section 8 vouchers on a wide range of apartments and single family homes in safe and prosperous neighborhoods.
+In practice, many Section 8 residents encounter two major challenges when attempting to rent a quality property:

 • Section 8 vouchers are limited by the Fair Market Rent value, which is determined by an annual rental rate average for the region.
 Since the regions calculated are quite large, the maximum FMR rate is relatively low and thus making it difficult to find quality housing in city centers next to employment opportunities (4).